hfzizz/hfzizz/README.md

 - Hi, I’m @hfzizz, Undergraduate is Digital Science, Major in Applied AI
-- Currently have interest in SWE and Game Dev
+- Currently interested in SWE and Game Dev